ikarpovich/bitrix-push-server/README.md

 # License

 License for this image is MIT.
-Bitrix and Bitrix Environment, Bitri Push Server are products licensed by Bitrix Inc. under their licenses terms.
+Bitrix and Bitrix Environment, Bitri Push Server are products licensed by Bitrix Inc. under their license terms.